-- No. 3 or No. 4; These finishes can be obtained with abrasive belts ranging from grit 120 or 180 to even 240 or 320.
-No. 3 is great for food processing equipment, while No. 4 is a little brighter and finer, often used for escalators, elevators and architectural buildings for example.
+- No. 3 or No. 4; these finishes can be obtained with abrasive belts ranging from grit 120 or 180 to even 240 or 320.
+No. 3 and No. 4 are often used for escalators, elevators and architectural buildings for example.

 - No. 5; a finish applied with non-woven abrasive.

 - No. 6 or No. 7; a finish of which the surface is processed with grinding compounds.
 With no. 7 there are additional cotton mops, which are polish compounds.

 - No. 8; a true mirror finish, produced on sheets with the use of discs.
 This process uses a mixture of abrasive compound and water to do the polishing.